Best Women’s Winter Running Leggings of 2024-2025

 The Pace Tights offer light compression and a comfortable, flattering fit.
 They’re a mid-rise tight with a wide waistband that stays in place on long and short runs alike.
 The waist fit remains comfortable without pinching, and the tights overall have a very flattering fit.
 We tested a size small 7/8 length and found that they fit true-to-size.

-After a couple of months of continuous testing, these tights have proven to be durable (though we’ll report back after we’ve tested them more heavily).
+After a year of continuous testing, these tights have proven to be durable.
 We’ve worn these on mid-winter trail runs, spring jaunts, and even a few cross-country ski outings and found them great for warmer winter days.
 When the temps dip below the mid-20s, though, we’ll reach for either the Athleta Rainier or Altitude tights.

 Sizes: XXS to 6XL